Project

 Gathering Feedback

-We ran concept testing sessions with design partners including Observe AI, Confluent, Atlassian, AWS, and several smaller SaaS companies.
+We ran concept testing sessions with design partners from Observe AI, Confluent, Atlassian, AWS, and several smaller SaaS companies.

 Key Findings